We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Getting Started

-Regardless of whether you’re targeting annual, quarterly, monthly, weekly or daily total returns, following a step-by-step approach will give you a good fundamental basis to start investing in the S&P 500.
+Regardless of whether you’re targeting annual, quarterly, monthly, weekly or daily total returns, following a step-by-step approach will give you a good fundamental basis to start trading the S&P 500.
 To get started:

 Fund Your Account